Mother's Day gifts and ideas

 What is Mother’s Day?

-Mother’s Day wasn’t always dedicated to motherhood and this widely used name differs to the name of the original event, Mothering Sunday, which began in the 16th century.
-On this day, the 4th Sunday of Lent, people returned to their "mother church" for a service - the church where a person was baptised, christened or grew up.
-Through time, domestic servants were given this day off and, on their way home, would pick flowers for the church or their mothers.
+Mother’s Day wasn’t always dedicated to motherhood.
+The event was named Mothering Sunday, beginning in the 16th century.
+People return to their "mother church" for a service - the church where a person was baptised, christened or grew up.
+Through time, domestic servants were given this day off and on their way home, would pick flowers for the church or their mothers.
 Following the emergence of the Mothering Sunday Movement in 1914, the UK incorporated the American celebration of mothers and, by the middle of the 20th century, the holiday was widely commercialised.

 Mother's Day presents